 Is cabbage juice good for ulcers?

 Many juicers claim that cabbage juice has helped them with stomach ulcers.
-In fact, the juice has been used to treat ulcers since the 50s when a doctor at Stanford University discovered how beneficial the juice was.
-His studies showed that cabbage juice could heal peptic ulcers in under a week.
+The juice has been used to treat ulcers since the 50s when an early study showed that cabbage juice could heal peptic ulcers in under a week.
+More recent research has also shown that cabbage contains healing effects for peptic ulcers.

 Is cabbage juice good for acid reflux?

-It turns out that, yes, cabbage juice can help you deal with acid reflux.
+It turns out that, yes, cabbage juice can help you deal with symptoms of acid reflux.
 This is because the cabbage contains compounds that help the digestive system function normally and effectively.

 How much cabbage juice should you drink a day?

-Unless you are on medication or you experience problems due to IBS, there is no real limit to how much cabbage juice you can drink each day.
-Experiment with what feels good for you.
-Usually, a few glasses will be fine.
-However, if you start to experience cramps or gassiness, you may choose to cut back on your cabbage juice intake.
+Unless you are on medication or you experience problems due to IBS, there is no established set limit to how much cabbage juice you can drink each day.
+It’s recommended that juice consumption in general is kept at 4-6 ounces per day only.
+However, this recommendation was made considering the high sugar content found in most juices.
+Vegetable juices, particularly cabbage, contain little sugar so it may be acceptable to consume over the recommended amount.
+If you start to experience cramps or gassiness, you may choose to cut back on your cabbage juice intake.

 What are the myths surrounding cabbage juice?

 Cabbage juice, especially when it’s made at home, can be a great beverage to include in your healthy routine.
 The drink is packed with nutrients and studies have shown that the juice does have a range of health benefits.
-However, be careful not to overdo it.
-Too much cabbage juice may result in some nasty side effects.
-As with most things, moderation is essential.
+As with anything, be careful not to overdo it.
+Too much cabbage juice may result in some less than desirable side effects.
+Moderation is essential.

 Let us know how you include cabbage juice in your healthy diet below!